safepay/sensor.fronius/README.md

 * optionally converts PowerFlow units to W, kW or MW
 * compatible with the custom [Power Wheel Card](https://github.com/gurbyz/power-wheel-card/tree/master) if using PowerFlow

+### Fronius GEN24
+As of FW 0.13.13-1, released late September 2021, the Fronius Gen24 inverter is now compatible with the same API as Fronius Symo inverters.
+If you are running an older FW it is recommended that you update your inverter.

+If you, for some reason, cannot update the inverter FW you can use the configuration option ``model: gen24`` and most of the sensors will work.
+This was added in v0.9.8 to fix some of the sensors that was broken in the Gen24.
+But this configuration option may be removed in a future update.

+**Note:** The Gen24 inverter does not support the ``day_energy`` and ``year_energy`` sensors.

 ### Energy dashboard support - HA 2021.8+
 All energy and power sensors provide required attributes to allow long term statistics to be recorded which enables support for the new Energy dashboard introduced in HA 2021.8.